GidionOndari/Phase-1-Project/README.md

 The app allows users to:
 - View random adoptable dogs with their images and breed names.
-- “Adopt” (favorite) dogs, which moves them into a separate **Favorites** section.
+- “Adopt” (favorite) dogs, which moves them into a separate Favorites section.
 - Remove dogs from their Favorites.
-- Filter/search dogs by breed or name in real-time.
+- Filter dogs by breed or name in real-time.

-All interactions are handled entirely on the **frontend** using JavaScript for DOM manipulation and event handling.
+All interactions are handled entirely on the frontend using JavaScript for DOM manipulation and event handling.

 ---